colinfitzgerald328/colinfitzgerald328.github.io/_pages/portfolio.md

 Here are some pictures that I have captured over the past couple of months.

-{% include gallery caption="These are a few images that I have added to my website so far to showcase my photography skills.
-I'm always looking to learn and improve." %}
+{% include gallery caption=""Success is a manifestation of your drive."" %}